21 Cozy Scandinavian Living Room Ideas for Calm Spaces

 How do I make a Scandinavian living room feel cozy?

 Incorporate plush throw blankets, textured pillows, warm ambient lighting through multiple light sources, area rugs to define spaces, and personal decor pieces that add character without clutter.
-Materials like wool, sheepskin, and linen are essential.
+Materials like wool, sheepskin, and linen are essential for achieving that hygge warmth.

 What colors work best in a Scandinavian-style living room?